 Hundreds Of Bikes Dumped At Dallas Recycling Center As Ofo Leaves Market

 Bike share company Ofo left an unwelcome parting gift as it exited the Dallas market: a heap of hundreds of its banana-yellow bikes.
-A photo of the massive pile went viral, prompting questions about who's responsible for the rental bikes — and the fate of similar bike-share ventures in other cities.
+A photo of the massive pile went viral, prompting questions about who is responsible for the rental bikes — and the fate of similar bike-share ventures in other cities.

 "Terrible," Dallas Mayor Mike Rawlings said in a tweet that featured a photo by Robert Vandling, who spotted the tangle of bikes at a collection center run by CMC Recycling American.

-The recycling center "purchased the irreparable bikes as scrap metal," CMC's public and investor relations manager Susan Gerber said in a statement to NPR.
+The recycling center "purchased the irreparable bikes as scrap metal," CMC's Public and Investor Relations Manager Susan Gerber said in a statement to NPR.

 Based in Beijing, Ofo abandoned the Dallas market in July.
 As member station KERA reports, "It's one of three bike-share companies that has left Dallas since late June, when City Council approved regulations that require companies to get permits and pay the city per bike or scooter."